akrzemi1/papers/notes/side_effects.md

 ## [dcl.attr.contract.syn]
-#### First and last sentence in paragraph 6 should be removed as it talks about side UB in declarations of contract statements rather than about UB during the evaluations of the conditions.
+#### First and last sentence in paragraph 6 should be removed as it talks about UB in declarations of contract statements rather than about UB during the evaluations of the conditions.
 It should read:

 An evaluation of a predicate that exits via an exception invokes the function `std::terminate` ([except.terminate]).